keptn-contrib/dynatrace-service/README.md

 [![Build Status](https://travis-ci.org/keptn-contrib/dynatrace-service.svg?branch=master)](https://travis-ci.org/keptn-contrib/dynatrace-service)
 [![Go Report Card](https://goreportcard.com/badge/github.com/keptn-contrib/dynatrace-service)](https://goreportcard.com/report/github.com/keptn-contrib/dynatrace-service)

-The *dynatrace-service* is a [Keptn-service](https://keptn.sh) that forwards Keptn events - occuring during a delivery workflow - to Dynatrace.
+The *dynatrace-service* is a [Keptn-service](https://keptn.sh) that forwards Keptn events - occurring during a delivery workflow - to Dynatrace.
 In addition, the service is responsible for configuring your Dynatrace tenant to fully interact with the Keptn installation.

 The service is subscribed to the following [Keptn CloudEvents](https://github.com/keptn/spec/blob/master/cloudevents.md):